wesovilabs/mollydb/README.md

 In order to being able to make use of local directories as storage in the container you will need to mount a volume when running  docker.

+*Scenario*: For the below sample we assume you have the path */var/data/wesovilabs/mollydb* on your local machine and no processes running on port 9090

 ```bash
     docker run -it -p 9090:9090 \
     -v /var/data/wesovilabs/mollydb:/var/mollydb/data \